 The easiest way to create a word of mouth channel is to use social media platforms.
 Twitter and Facebook, are great for connecting you to customers.
 They allow the customer to easily and conveniently talk with you as well as share you.

 An added bonus of have your business on social media, is that your customers already flock there.
 So by being where your customers are, you’re making it even easier for word of mouth to occur.
 And, if you’re communicating and sharing resources, jokes, updates, etc. often with your customers, you’re making yourself referable.
 People refer who/what they like.
 So point blank…make yourself referable.
+We wrote an article on how effective does social media drive word of mouth marketing if you want to read more about it.

-Step 2: Understand where your referrals come from and why people buy
+Step 2: Understand where your referrals come from

 Understanding a little bit about your customers and their referrals can help you figure out why they buy in the first place.
 The basics you’ll probably look at could be the cost of your product, the quality of your product, or even your customer service over your competitors.